Cojac/Cojac/wiki-tmp/Home.md

 ### 4.3.1 - Artificial *rounding* mode
 The first solution (that never should called a solution) we invented is to add and remove ulps after every computation.
-This has been done because, as java doesn't provide natively access to the CPU's rounding modes, it was a simple, with relatively low performance impact and native way of ensuring that the result value goes in the selected direction.
+This has been done because, as Java doesn't provide natively access to the CPU's rounding modes, it was a simple, with relatively low performance impact and native way of ensuring that the result value goes in the selected direction.

-The benefit is that we provide a native (meaning it can be run on every plateform supporting java) pseudo rounding mode.
+The benefit is that we provide a native (meaning it can be run on every platform supporting Java) pseudo rounding mode.

 The drawback is that every operation, even if no rounding is needed, will be affected, as we will see in this small example.